kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 ### Finally we have our recommendation

-So having read all of this, you are now in a position to make recommendations to developers in a particular usage scenario.
-As a software security person, you either need to be prepared to do this research or be able to coach and convince your developers to be able to do it for themselves.
-Obviously this is just one of the many questions which is likely to come up over the course of your day.
+So having read all of this (_**Update:** and if you read the guidance in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)_), you are now in a position to make recommendations to developers in a particular usage scenario.
+As a software security person, you either need to be prepared to do this research or be able to coach and convince your developers to be able to do it for themselves. (_**Update:** You also need to be ready to discover that documentation is incomplete and that you have to come up with your own solution._) Obviously this is just one of the many questions which is likely to come up over the course of your day.
 Did I mention that software security is hard?

 ## In conclusion